asteroidhouse/equibel/README.md

 ## Installation

-It is recommended that you install Equibel into a *virtual environment*.
+The following steps assume that you have the `pip` Python package manager installed.
+If you don't have `pip`, you can get it [here](https://pip.pypa.io/en/latest/installing.html).

-1. Create a project directory and a virtual environment:
+1. It is recommended that you install Equibel into a *virtual environment*.

-        mkdir equibel_projects
+   To create a virtual environment, you first need to install `virtualenv`:

-        cd equibel_projects
+        $ pip install virtualenv

-        virtualenv venv --python=python2.7
+2. Then, create a project directory and a virtual environment within it:

-2. Activate the virtual environment:
+        $ mkdir try_equibel

-        source venv/bin/activate
+        $ cd try_equibel

-3. Get the source code by cloning this repository:
+        $ virtualenv venv --python=python2.7

-        git clone git://github.com/asteroidhouse/equibel.git
+3. Activate the virtual environment:

-4. Enter the equibel directory and run pip:
+        $ source venv/bin/activate

-        cd equibel
+4. Install Equibel using pip:

-        pip install .
+        (venv)$ pip install equibel

-For more detailed installation steps, see the tutorial at docs/EquibelTutorial.pdf.
+For more installation details, see the tutorial at docs/EquibelTutorial.pdf.

 ## Quickstart